trickydee/ultramegausb-atari-st-rpikbd/README.md

 make
 ```
+## Downloading the firmware
+If you don't know how or can't build the firmware by yourself, please find the builded files here: https://github.com/klyde2278/atari-st-rpikb/releases

 ## Using the emulator
 If you build the emulator as per the schematic, the Pico is powered directly from the Atari 5V supply.
 The Pico boots immediately but USB enumeration can take a few seconds.
 Once this is complete, the emulator is fully operational.